silphid/factotum/cli/README.md

   - The sub-folder name can be used as a prefix to the context name (ie:
     `image1/context1`) or we add an extra `factotum image {image1}` command to select it?
+- Detect current directory on local machine, find equivalent directory (if any) in container by looking at all bind mounts and use that as initial current directory (and try using Docker's option for specifying startup dir instead of old approach)